 Frank Sinatra was an iconic American jazz-oriented popular singer and academy award winning actor.

-He has made many tunes famous like: My Way, I’ve Got You Under My Skin, Angel Eyes, Fly Me To The Moon and New York, New York.
+He made many tunes famous such as My Way, I’ve Got You Under My Skin, Angel Eyes, Fly Me To The Moon and New York, New York.

 The serious songwriter should study these type of compositions carefully.

-Mainly intended for piano, the guitarist can learn a lot from adapting such compositions to their own instrument.
+Mainly intended for piano, the guitarist can learn a lot from adopting such compositions to their own instrument.

 From a vocal point of view, the recordings that have become jazz standards are ‘a must’ to learn, especially if Frank Sinatra recorded them!